AKA White House: Hotel rooms and amenities

 AKA White House no longer requires a minimum stay of 30 days.
 Guests may stay just a few days, or a few months, although some stay as long as a year.
 Many companies rent units on long-term contracts.
 Longer-term stays require 15 days' notice before a guest moves out.

 2011 renovation

 AKA White House spent about $2.5 million to renovate its ground floor in 2011.
 The floor underwent a build-out that created a 4000 sqft lobby.
 Heidi's Brooklyn Deli vacated as a tenant, and the space converted into a new lounge area.
-An espresso bar, cafe, and bar were added to the lounge.
-The espresso bar and cocktail bar opened in early December 2011, and the lounge began serving light food in 2012.
+In early December 2011, a cocktail bar was added to the lounge, providing crafted cocktails and soft drinks.